 And like the rest of the world, Australia is in a low inflationary environment which is of course one of the reasons the RBA can keep official interest rates so low.

 And as these forecasts show the RBA is not expecting inflation to jump significantly any time soon.

 One of the big unknown is when wages will start rising again as this will tend to push up inflation again.

 Australian household wealth is strong and now, after a period of stashing our cash following the GFC, we’re spending a little more and that’s good for our economy.

-Australian households are amongst the wealthiest in the world, with our assets (primarily in real estate) increasing in value faster than our liabilities.
+Having said that Australian households are amongst the wealthiest in the world, with our assets (primarily in real estate) increasing in value faster than our liabilities.

 The graph below shows the interesting effect of our current low interest rate environment.

 Despite record high levels of household debt, falling interest rates means that this debt is more affordable than ever with average household debt as a percentage of disposable income being at an affordable level.

 However consumer sentiment remains fickle, and when people don’t feel confident about their jobs or their future, they don’t spend.

 OUR HOUSING MARKETS